A public good has two characteristics:

 - Non-rivalry: This means that when a good is consumed, it doesn’t reduce the amount available for others.

 – E.g. benefiting from a street light doesn’t reduce the light available for others but eating an apple would.

 - Non-excludability: This occurs when it is not possible to provide a good without it being possible for others to enjoy.
 For example, if you erect a dam to stop flooding – you protect everyone in the area (whether they contributed to flooding defences or not.

 A public good is often (though not always) under-provided in a free market because its characteristics of non-rivalry and non-excludability mean there is an incentive not to pay.
 In a free market, firms may not provide the good as they have difficulty charging people for their use.

 The problem with public goods is that they have a free-rider problem.
 This means that it is not possible to prevent anyone from enjoying a good, once it has been provided.
 Therefore there is no incentive for people to pay for the good because they can consume it without paying for it.

 - However, this will lead to there being no good being provided.

 - Therefore there will be a need for the govt to provide it directly out of general taxation.

 Examples of Public Goods

-However, not all government (public) spending is on ‘public goods’, e.g. government will also spend on other goods and services, .e.g. – merit goods, like education and health care.
+However, not all government (public) spending is on ‘public goods’, e.g. the government will also spend on other goods and services, .e.g. – merit goods, like education and healthcare.